 Category Archives: Orthopedic Q&A

-Helpful Products to Keep Your Cast or Boot Protected From The Elements
+Helpful Products to Keep Your Cast or Boot Protected From The Elements (Updated for 2025)

 In this Facebook Live: All Things Orthopedic, Annette de Lancey (Founder and Owner of CastCoverz!) discusses ways to protect your orthopedic device from the elements (cold weather, rain, wind, snow… ETC) with guest Dr. Scott Hoffinger, Medical Director of OrthoPediatrics, and Board Certified Orthopedic Surgeon.